 Congratulations on your successful U.S. naturalization application!
 Now that you are a citizen, you will need to have a full understanding of your rights and responsibilities.
 Here is a list of what every American citizen, either by birth or by choice, should honor, respect, and exercise.

 For more information, see the USCIS Policy Manual Citizenship and Naturalization Guidance.
 And remember: there is nothing preventing you from submitting a sound application.
 Do your due diligence, learn about common pitfalls and issues, and be sure to follow the instructions above before submitting your application for citizenship.

 How Our Immigration Attorneys Can Help

-Going through the process from alien to green card holder to US citizen is a long and complicated road filled with opportunities to make simple mistakes that can cost you money, effort, and valuable time with your spouse.
+Going through the process from alien to a green card holder and then to U.S. citizen is a long and complicated road filled with opportunities to make simple mistakes that can cost you money, effort, and valuable time with your spouse.
 For the expert, these pitfalls can be easily avoided.
 That’s why the best way to ensure your success is to hire an immigration attorney.

-Here at Immi-USA, our team of green card and citizenship attorneys have helped countless immigrants navigate the process of becoming citizens.
+Here at our office, our team of green card and citizenship attorneys has helped countless immigrants navigate the process of becoming citizens.
 We will help you gather evidence, file petitions, respond to RFEs, fight denials, and even coach you through your interview and citizenship test.

-To get in touch with one of our attorneys, you can fill out our contact form and schedule your consultation with our office today!
+To get in touch with one of our attorneys, you can fill out our contact form.